skissler/IQTeamProject/notes/README.md

 * Lettuce is also pretty work-intensive and has potentially two harvesting periods, one in April and one in July (planting in late Dec/early Jan, harvests are separated by about 100 days)
 * Oranges have three winter-time harvests for three different types of orange.
 They're probably less labor-intensive but still require some hand-picking.

+So, I think this is getting somewhere: next steps include:

+* Testing the household model to make sure it's giving me sensitlbe things
+* Testing that we can get different types of epidemics out when we stratify by household size
+* Put in the estimated household sizes by county, for the general community and for agricultural workers, and simulate some outbreaks (this will require estimating some parameter values -- tuning them to get the right reproduction number and secondary attack rates, as House and Keeling do in their paper)
+* Run some analysis: look at extent of spread in the agricultural community upon detection in the general community and quantify the detection/surveillance gap
+* Estimate production losses by county and overall for an epidemic
+* Do a deeper dive into productivity losses for strawberries, lettuce, and oranges, highlighting how time of year modulates the impact of a pandemic.

+I think that's enough for the analysis.